Standing Row

 How to Do a Standing Row

-- Stand with your feet hip-width apart, holding the weights or band handles in each hand.
+- Stand facing the anchor point with your feet hip-width apart, holding one handle in each hand.

-- Pull the weights or band handles toward your ribs by driving your elbows back.
+- Pull the handles toward your ribs by driving your elbows back.

 - Keep the movement smooth and repeat for your chosen number of reps.